dataminer-site/dataminer-site.github.io/_posts/2021-06-25-querying-parquet.md

 #### Automatic Filter & Projection Pushdown

-Let us dive into the previous query to better understand the power of the Parquet format when combined with DuckDB's query optimizer.
+Let us dive into the previous query to better understand the power of the Parquet format when combined with dataminer's query optimizer.

 ```sql
 SELECT COUNT(*)